Skip to content

 Focus of Training at UCC

 The UCC provides services that are preventive, developmental and therapeutic and that range from crisis intervention and psychotherapy to career development and learning skills.
-The UCC mission encompasses provision of mental health services within a university community, preventive and developmental programs designed to help students take maximum advantage of their university experience, consultation and outreach to enhance the campus environment for student development, training opportunities for graduate and undergraduate students, teaching at the undergraduate level, and research and evaluation of program effectiveness.
+The UCC mission encompasses provision of mental health services within a university community, preventive and developmental programs designed to help students take maximum advantage of their university experience, consultation and outreach to enhance the campus environment for student development, and training opportunities for graduate and undergraduate students.
 The UCC staff is diverse in professional training and theoretical orientations.
 All psychology internship positions provide generalist training opportunities in individual, relationship and group psychotherapy; assessment; crisis intervention; seminar teaching; clinical supervision; consultation and outreach; research; and professional development.
 Training related to ethical, legal, and diversity issues is provided in accordance with our APA accreditation and with ethical and legal standards.
 In addition to training within the UCC, psychology interns are encouraged to collaborate with professionals outside the center to provide service within the broader university community.

 Training Goals